TahirReyaz/whatsapp-bot/README.md

 - clone
 - run ```npm install```
 - set up api keys and database url in _.env_ file
-- install system dependencies like tesseract and image editing engine on your machine
+- install system dependencies like tesseract and image editing engines like _gm_ and _im_ on your machine
 - Now you are ready, run ```npm start```